dariadem17/Train-Ticketing-App/README.md

 ## 3. Design Decisions

 * **Interface-based Notification System:** By using an `EmailProvider` interface, the notification logic is decoupled from the implementation.
-This allowed the use of a `MockProvider` for this assessment, ensuring security (no hardcoded credentials) while remaining "plug-and-play" for real SMTP integration.
+This allowed the use of a `MockEmailProvider` for this assessment, ensuring security (no hardcoded credentials) while remaining "plug-and-play" for real SMTP integration.
 * **Database-Driven Integrity:** I relied on PostgreSQL foreign keys and constraints to handle data consistency at the storage level, rather than relying solely on application-level checks.
 * **Single Source of Truth:** Train capacity and seat availability are fetched directly from the database for every booking attempt to prevent issues with stale data in multi-user scenarios.